xorred/project-gora-nlp/README.md

 ---

-## 📐 Experiment 3: Mini-Audit & Gormati Live Lab
+### 📐 Experiment 3: Mini-Quantitative Test
-We built a quantitative pilot test and an interactive CLI tool to measure real-time vector collapse.
+Our initial audit of 5 sentences confirmed a **14.8% inefficiency gap** compared to Hindi.

-## 🕹️ Interactive: Gormati Live Lab
+### 🕹️ Experiment 4: Gormati Live Lab
 Want to test the token tax yourself?
 We built an interactive CLI tool to let you input custom Gormati sentences and their Hindi translations to measure real-time vector collapse.

 Run the lab locally: